desotech-it/carvel/README.md

 > Error from server (NotFound): error when creating "01/whoami-app.yaml": namespaces "vmug2021" not found
 > ```

-Running again the same command:
+Running the same command again would actually work as the namespace has now been created:

 ```bash
 kubectl apply -n vmug2021 -f 01/whoami-app.yaml
 ```

-Now also created the deployment and service:
+Now you can also create the deployment and the service:

 > ```
 > deployment.apps/vmug2021 created